My Favorite Video Games

 The Sims was such an interesting concept when it first came out.
 It was a video game version of real life.
 Decorating houses, managing careers, building relationships, Sims let us build our own world and live in it too.

 I played half life 1 way too late when I was already in my late teens.
 In fact, I played it after completing half life 2.
-When it was first released, it’s graphics and immersive gameplay stood out.
-For me, the storyline and characters are the most compelling part of the game.
+When it was first released, it was considered innovative for its immersion and level design.
+Even today, it’s immensely fun replaying it and watching HL1 speedrun videos.

 5. Star Wars Knights of the Old Republic (Kotor)